larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 memo.

-There is the potential abuse of the moderation procedures by moderators, working group chairs, and potentially others that could lead to censorship of legitimate participation.
+There is the potential abuse of the moderation procedures by moderators, WG chairs, and potentially others that could lead to censorship of legitimate participation.
 This potential risk is mitigated in eight ways: